Two-Edged Sword

 Beware of how MUCH you say.

 Too many words.
 “With many words, wrongdoing is unavoidable” (Proverbs 10:19).
+It's been said that God gave us two ears and only one mouth, so listen twice as much as you speak.

 Considered wise.
 “Even a fool, when he keeps silent, is considered wise.
 When he closes his lips, he is regarded as sensible and a man of understanding” (Proverbs 17:28).

 Anything more.
-“But let your answer be, ‘Yes, yes’ or ‘No, no’anything beyond these is of evil” (Matthew 5:37).
+“But let your answer be, ‘Yes, yes’ or ‘No, no’—anything beyond these is of evil” (Matthew 5:37).
 Nod your head when people talk to you so the person knows you've heard and understand.

 Be content, and stop grumbling.